TeoMendoza/PedalogicalDocs/docs/On Boarding.md

 - `CreateBlankWorker` returns a boilerplate `Worker` tied to a given `CompanyId`.
 This helps keep initialization consistent.
 - `NavigateHome` uses `NavigationManager` to return to the home page.
 The `=>` syntax is an expression body, which is a concise form for single line methods.

-Step 8 - Quick step, before we do our front end, lets just fill out our OnBoarding.css file.
-Css is just styling classes that we can use to make the thigns we show our users pretty.
-As a rule of the project, we have different levels of css attempting to have shared css at more general levels of the project so that we don't have to repeat css styles.
-However, it can be difficult to follow while in development, so it is something we are not 100% strict with, and try to do once the actual development is done.
-Add this to your .css file
+---

+## Step 8

+Before we move on to the front end, let us set up some styling for the onboarding page.
+CSS is used to style HTML elements and make them visually appealing for users.

+In this project, we follow a convention of having shared CSS at higher levels of the project to avoid repeating styles across components.
+However, during development this can be difficult to manage, so it is not enforced strictly until later in the process.

+Add the following to your `OnBoarding.razor.css` file:

 ```css
 .onboarding {